Sheena Rijwani

 Source

-Once you have managed to engage and motivate your audience, they are hooked.
-Now they are primed to consider your offer.
+Once you have engaged and motivated your audience, they are hooked.
+They are now primed to consider your offer.

 Successful marketers use email marketing at this critical stage of the buying process – transforming leads into prospects and then converting them into customers.